-AUTHOR FEES

-Article submission is free of charges, but if your paper is accepted for publication, you will be asked to pay an article publication fee to cover publications costs.
+AUTHOR FEES Article submission is free of charges, but if your paper is accepted for publication, you will be asked to pay an article publication fee to cover publications costs, depending on the type, complexity and length of the work, and on the number of authors.
 If you do not have funds to pay such fees, you will have an opportunity to waive each fee.
 We do not want fees to prevent the publication of worthy work.
 Health Sci.
-Dis: Vol 19 (3) July 2018 Available at www.hsd-fmsb.org
+Dis: Vol 19 (3) October - November - December 2018 Available at www.hsd-fmsb.org